-The cartoon above and the previous Knott cartoon are similar by how they represent the struggle of the American farmer.
+Horsey’s cartoon above and the previous Knott cartoon entitled The Salvation of Your Soil, regarding the impact over-cultivation had on farmers in the past, are similar by how they represent the struggle of the American farmer.
 Events such as the collapse of the cotton industry in the 1920s or the drought in California display the reasons the federal and state governments subsidize farming.
 Farming is such an integral part of the economy, however there is a constant battle to be profitable.
 The separation of time between the cartoon is an indicator that the battle for farmers to produce a suitable amount of crop and earn a livable income is constant and never-ending struggle.

 Koons, Stephanie.
 “California’s Drought Is Over, but Water Conservation Remains a ‘way of Life’.”
 Local